audreythellman/hbwater_chla/rfu-calculation-vignette.md

 ## Step 2: programatically clean data

 We are ready to clean our data and check compatibility with our calculation code chunk\!
-Open up a new R script within `hbwater_chla` and follow the steps.

 First we are going to locate & load the data:

 ``` r
 drive_find(pattern = "input data", n_max = 30) #find this data file